 Ways to Preserve Food

-In order to preserve food, you have to inhibit the five causes of food spoilage.
+To preserve food, you must inhibit the five causes of food spoilage.

 The best food preservation methods will protect against multiple causes.
-No method is perfect though, so methods are often combined together.
+No plan is perfect, though, so practices are often combined.

 The methods of food preservation can be broken down by:

-Heat kills micro-organisms and enzymes which would lead to spoilage.
+Heat kills microorganisms and enzymes, which leads to spoilage.
 Heat also removes the moisture that they would thrive on.

-By keeping microorganisms at a cool temperature, you reduce how quickly they replicate and food lasts longer.
+Keeping microorganisms at a cool temperature reduces how quickly they replicate, and food lasts longer.

 - Root cellaring